80% of all sales are made by 20% of salespeople. The winners sell to prospects that losers gave up on.

 So ponder over your strengths and weaknesses.
 Find out what all are you capable of doing, align it with the management’s expectations as well as your team’s goals, and then create the sales plan.

 The journey will seem a little difficult initially but only if you stay focused, you can succeed.
-You need to do all that it takes to prove that the company didn’t take any wrong decision in hiring you.
+You need to do all that it takes to prove that the company didn’t take any wrong decision by hiring you.

 Starve your distractions.
 Feed your focus – Anonymous